nikitavoloboev/data/tools/tools.md

 - [HCL](https://github.com/hashicorp/hcl) - HashiCorp configuration language.
 - [Buttondown](https://buttondown.email/) - Easiest way to run your newsletter in markdown.
 - [How many people are around](https://github.com/schollz/howmanypeoplearearound) - Count the number of people around you 👨‍👨‍👦 by monitoring wifi signals 📡.
+- [Confluent](https://www.confluent.io/) - Streaming platform built by the original creators of Apache Kafka.

 ## Links